• Skip to primary navigation

 chocolate dough wrapped

-Step 8: Preheat the oven to 350°F (175°C) and bake the cookies for 10 minutes, or until they are puffed up and slightly golden, but still soft in the center then let theme completely cool on a wire rack.
+Bake at 350°F (175°C) for about 10 minutes, until puffed and soft in the center.
+Let them cool fully on a wire rack.

 bowl with chopped chocolate and hot cream